 Tips for preventing scald burns

-- Never leave young children unsupervised in the kitchen or bathroom.
+- Never leave young children unsupervised in the kitchen.

 - Keep children out of the kitchen while preparing meals.